 For a detailed overview of the privacy complaint process, please refer to the University's Policy and Procedure on Access to Information and Protection of Privacy.

 How to make a privacy complaint

-If you believe that your personal information has been collected, used, disclosed or disposed of in a manner that violates the Freedom of Information and Protection of Privacy Act, please contact the Director, Compliance, Access to Information and Privacy.
+If you believe that your personal information has been collected, used, disclosed or disposed of in a manner that violates the Freedom of Information and Protection of Privacy Act, please contact the Director, Access to Information and Chief Privacy Officer.

 - An acknowledgment of receipt of the complaint is sent to the person who filed the complaint;